MicrosoftDocs/win32/desktop-src/TermServ/start-sequence.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '34c6eb08-668b-43b7-b49b-9ab7536ab658'
+ms.assetid: 34c6eb08-668b-43b7-b49b-9ab7536ab658
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'remote-desktop-services'
+ms.technology: remote-desktop-services
 ms.tgt_platform: multiple
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Start Sequence

 To start your protocol provider, the Remote Desktop Services service:

--   Retrieves the name of the listener and the CLSID of your protocol manager object ([**IWRdsProtocolManager**](iwrdsprotocolmanager.md)) from the registry.
+-   Retrieves the name of the listener and the CLSID of your protocol manager object ([**IWRdsProtocolManager**](/windows/win32/wtsprotocol/nn-wtsprotocol-iwrdsprotocolmanager?branch=master)) from the registry.
 For more information, see [Registering the Protocol Manager](registering-the-custom-protocol.md).
--   Calls [**Initialize**](iwrdsprotocolmanager-initialize.md) to initialize the protocol manager.
+-   Calls [**Initialize**](/windows/win32/wtsprotocol/nf-wtsprotocol-iwrdsprotocolmanager-initialize?branch=master) to initialize the protocol manager.
 -   Creates a protocol manager object using the CLSID.
 Even if there are multiple listeners registered for the same protocol provider, the service only creates one protocol manager object.
--   Calls [**CreateListener**](iwrdsprotocolmanager-createlistener.md) to instruct the protocol manager object to create an [**IWRdsProtocolListener**](iwrdsprotocollistener.md) listener object and return it to the service.
+-   Calls [**CreateListener**](/windows/win32/wtsprotocol/nf-wtsprotocol-iwrdsprotocolmanager-createlistener?branch=master) to instruct the protocol manager object to create an [**IWRdsProtocolListener**](/windows/win32/wtsprotocol/nn-wtsprotocol-iwrdsprotocollistener?branch=master) listener object and return it to the service.
 The protocol manager object must add a reference to the listener object before returning it to the service.
 The service will release the object when the service stops or the listener is deleted.
--   Calls [**StartListen**](iwrdsprotocollistener-startlisten.md) on the listener object so that the listener can start listening for incoming connections.
+-   Calls [**StartListen**](/windows/win32/wtsprotocol/nf-wtsprotocol-iwrdsprotocollistener-startlisten?branch=master) on the listener object so that the listener can start listening for incoming connections.
--   Calls [**StopListen**](iwrdsprotocollistener-stoplisten.md) to stop the listener object from listening.
+-   Calls [**StopListen**](/windows/win32/wtsprotocol/nf-wtsprotocol-iwrdsprotocollistener-stoplisten?branch=master) to stop the listener object from listening.
--   Calls [**Uninitialize**](iwrdsprotocolmanager-uninitialize.md) to uninitialize the protocol manager.
+-   Calls [**Uninitialize**](/windows/win32/wtsprotocol/nf-wtsprotocol-iwrdsprotocolmanager-uninitialize?branch=master) to uninitialize the protocol manager.

-The listener creates an [**IWRdsProtocolConnection**](iwrdsprotocolconnection.md) object when a client tries to connect.
-The listener object calls [**OnConnected**](iwrdsprotocollistenercallback-onconnected.md) to notify the Remote Desktop Services service that a new client is trying to connect or reconnect, and passes the **IWRdsProtocolConnection** object in that call.
-The Remote Desktop Services service will in turn return an [**IWRdsProtocolConnectionCallback**](iwrdsprotocolconnectioncallback.md) object in that call so that the protocol can communicate with the Remote Desktop Services service as needed.
+The listener creates an [**IWRdsProtocolConnection**](/windows/win32/wtsprotocol/nn-wtsprotocol-iwrdsprotocolconnection?branch=master) object when a client tries to connect.
+The listener object calls [**OnConnected**](/windows/win32/wtsprotocol/nf-wtsprotocol-iwrdsprotocollistenercallback-onconnected?branch=master) to notify the Remote Desktop Services service that a new client is trying to connect or reconnect, and passes the **IWRdsProtocolConnection** object in that call.
+The Remote Desktop Services service will in turn return an [**IWRdsProtocolConnectionCallback**](/windows/win32/wtsprotocol/nn-wtsprotocol-iwrdsprotocolconnectioncallback?branch=master) object in that call so that the protocol can communicate with the Remote Desktop Services service as needed.
 The service adds a reference to the callback object before returning, and the protocol must release that reference when the connection closes.

 The following illustration shows the interaction between the various objects during startup.